matisspetersons-sx/SteelAxis/docs/azure-infrastructure/azure-deployment.md

-# Azure Deployment Guide for Manimp
+# Azure Deployment Guide for SteelAxis

-This document provides comprehensive deployment instructions for the Manimp application on Azure, including cost optimization recommendations.
+This document provides comprehensive deployment instructions for the SteelAxis application on Azure, including cost optimization recommendations.

 ## Table of Contents